ufal/lindat-common/new_theme/README.md

  - multiple options to include header/footer ("partials", standalone, web components(?), ~~angular~~) but one place to change everything.
  - interpolate variables (version, ga tracking code, piwik url)

+Why less and not pure css?

+ less is currently used only for nesting, Nesting inside `.lindat-common` makes sure we style only the header/footer